 Belt sanders are more powerful, but at the same time, can be challenging to control and are bulkier.
 Random orbit sanders, especially with variable speed, are more versatile.

-If you have a bigger budget, I’d get both.
-In other cases, this is the best choice.
+If you have a bigger budget, get both.
+Otherwise, a random orbital sander would be the best choice here.

 Although this sander does not come cheap and you might wonder if the price is justified.
 This tool is one of the top ones in its class and will help you get all the jobs done in no time.